joe-dorward/the-python-programming-language/__init__.py.md

 **My `packages` folder**

-Below my 'parent' Python folder, is my `packages` folder, where I have decided to start adding generically useful methods - this is how that folder (a time of writing) looks.
+Below my 'parent' Python folder, is my `packages` folder, where I have decided to start adding generically useful methods - this is how that folder (at time of writing) looks.

 <p alt="packages folder" align="center"><img src="illustrations/packages.png" /></p>